opengsn/gsn-protocol/gsn-protocol.md

   These two methods can be used to charge the user in paymaster-specific manner.
   (e.g. transfer some tokens from the user in the `preRelayedCall`, and refund the excess in the `postRelayedCall`)

+## Trust model

+GSN attempt to define the minimal trust between the various components.
+By "Trust" we mean expect some behaviour that cannot be otherwise enforced.
+A trust is achieved by auditing the code, and verifying that it can't be abused.
+Its easy to trust Forwarder or RelayHub code, as both are un-owned, unmodifiable contracts, so their (audited) code cam be trusted by saving their addresses.
+When trusting an ownable (or upgradeable) contract, we trust the human owner not to do certain things (and keep his credentials safe, to prevent hackers from doing such harmful things)

+* A Recipient contract trusts the forwarder contract, to forward requests only if they are signed by the sender, and are not a replay.
+"Trusting" means accepting the value of msgSender() as the real sender of the transaction.
+  Actually, the forwarder is the only component the recipient contract trust (or even know) of GSN The Recipient exposes an `isTrustedForwarder` method.
+* A Paymaster trusts the forwarder to be "stable" (that is, return the same value when called as off-chain as a view function and on-chain transaction)
+  The paymaster also trusts the RelayHub to call then relayed function and finally `postRelayedCall()` after `preRelayedCall()` returns without revert.
+* The RelayHub only trusts the Penalizer and StakeManager it was initialized with.
+* The sender's trust is on the RelayHub, to manage the transaction: emitting TransactionRelayed is an absolute indication that its transaction was delivered, so the client doesn't really trust other components (such the paymaster)
+* The relayer trusts the paymaster to a certain level (up to "AcceptanceBudget").
+Specific known paymasters can be configured by relayer owner.

 ![Sequence Diagram](https://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgR1NOCnBhcnRpY2lwYW50IGNsaWVudAAGDVJlbGF5XG5Pd25lciBhcyBvd25lcgAQElNlcnYAGwZyZWxheQAxEkh1YiBhcyBodWIAZQ1TdGFrZU1hbmFnAFkGc20Kb3B0IHNldHVwAEQHCgoAbwUtPnNtOiAxLiBzdGFrZUZvckFkZHJlc3MoAGwFKQAZDDIuIGF1dGhvcml6ZUh1YkJ5AIE5BShodWIAHglodWI6IDMuIHJlZ2lzdGVyAIE6CwBJCGh1YgBuBjQuIGlzAIIDBQCBIgcAgTAFZABqDwBNBTUuIGFkZACCLwVXb3JrZXIAgRgHLHcACQUpCmVuZAoAgV0FbWFraW5nIGEgY2FsbABnBS0-AIJ5BjogNi4gZXZlbnQ6AD4LQWRkZWQKCgCDHAYtPgCCYQU6AIJnBkNhbGwKAIJyBQCBUQc3LgAOCwCBPgk4AIEpHgCBagVwACIGIHByZQCDdAVlZAA6CmZvcndhcmRlcgBGBWV4ZWN1dGUKbm90ZSBvdmVyIAASDnZlcmlmeVNpZ1xuAAUGTm9uY2UKADwJLT5yZWNpcACBawY4LiB0YXJnZXQtAIIJBWFjdGl2YXRlIAAaCQCBEQ1wb3N0AIESDGRlABoXAIJIClRyYW5zYWN0aW9uAIFRBwCDBAY&s=rose)